CANTENDI SA PASCHIXEDDA: Traditional Sardinian Christmas Carols

 - The birth of Christmas songs: Notte de chelu, cand'es nadu Gesus in sa grutta

-- Christmas in Sardinia: history, ritual and tradition
+- Christmas in Sardinia: history, ritual, and tradition

 - Christmas in Sardinia as told by Grazia Deledda

-Recent articles
+Recent Posts

 Archives